Egg Freezing Counseling

 I help clients work through the decision process without pushing toward any particular outcome.
 Some questions we might explore together:

-How will you feel if you freeze and never use them?
+How might you feel if you choose to freeze and never end up using the eggs?

-How will you feel if you don't freeze and later wish you had?
+How might you feel if you decide not to freeze and later find yourself wishing you had?

-What does this decision mean about your life and timeline?
+What does this choice reflect about your life, your hopes, and your timeline?

 Life After Egg Freezing